Numerous guidelines have been put into place to help ensure that our campus can sustain in-person classes for the spring semester and beyond.

-The following information outlines how the Albertsons Library, Children’s Center, Campus Recreation Center, and shuttles and parking aim to keep you safe this fall.
+The following information outlines how the Albertsons Library, Children’s Center, Campus Recreation Center, and shuttles and parking aim to keep you safe this spring.

-Albertsons Library will be open for the fall term, but it may limit access to members of the university community.
+Albertsons Library will be open for the spring term, but it may limit access to members of the university community.

 Additionally, the library may take one or more of the following infection mitigation steps: